FracturedCode/MCSlimeClusterFinder/README.md

 ### How it works:
 The program iterates over every chunk in the specified search area.
 Each iteration checks how many slime chunks are in range, and compiles the best ones.
 I have the program set up so that it only records a cluster of 45 slime chunks or higher (_threshold variable).

-There's probably a better way to do this that involves nearest neighbor or whatever but this was a very quick little project I wasn't going to put too much time into.
+There's probably a better way to do this that involves nearest neighbor or whatever ~~but this was a very quick little project I wasn't going to put too much time into.~~ Turns out I'm going to put a lot more time into this.

 This run time heavily depends on your specified border.